 - Backers have limited resources

 If two games in the same category (say, pet-themed board game) launch on the same day, a writer specializing in pet-themed board games will be forced to choose to write about one rather than the other.
 Backers who are interested in board games and pets will be forced to support one rather than the other.
-Those two games will compete for that same launch day buzz, inevitably be compared to one another, and one of them is going to gain more momentum than the other.
+Those two games will compete for that same launch day buzz; inevitably be compared to one another, and one of them is going to gain more momentum than the other.

-Backers have limited resources so will probably be forced to choose one over the other, even if in the long term they might back both if they were spread months, even years apart.
-For example, even the same backers who might be willing to pay $100 for a miniatures game this week and $50 for a Euro game next week are going to be less likely to shell out $150 to back both projects on the same day.
-That matters for a project even if that backer eventually backs both projects, because the momentum from the project they chose will snowball into more pledges and more attention than the other project.
+Backers have limited resources so will probably be forced to choose one over the other.
+Even if in the long term they might back both if they were spread months, even years apart.
+For example, even the same backers who might be willing to pay $100 for a miniatures game this week, and $50 for a Euro game next week are going to be less likely to shell out $150 to back both projects on the same day.
+That matters for a project even if that backer eventually backs both projects.
+Because the momentum from the project they chose will snowball into more pledges and more attention than the other project.

-From the Stonemaier Games blog:
+Advice from the Stonemaier Games blog:

 Like any other Kickstarter creator, I know that the Tuscany Kickstarter will overlap with dozens of other board game Kickstarters, including other Euro games.
 That’s totally fine.
 The array of projects on the Kickstarter ecosystem is great for creators.
 We’re not competing against each other; rather, we’re all bringing backers to Kickstarter where they can back a variety of projects.